ChetanMJ/Cross-Modal-Conversion-Between-Voice-and-Face/README.md

 image.
 To capture this correlation, our model consists of an utterance encoder/decoder ,voice encoder, image encoder/decoder and classifiers for voice and face.

+## Problem statement
+Our problem statement for this project can be broadly stated as:
+1. Generate voice that matches input face image
+2. Generate face image that matches voice